-Its total enrollment of around 1,650 students makes NC one of the smaller community colleges in Wyoming, so students who prefer an intimate learning environment should feel right at home here.
-The student-faculty ratio at the Powell-based school is 13:1, not only the best ratio on our list but also nearly 20 percent better than the national public university average.
+Its total enrollment of around 1,500 students makes NC one of the smaller community colleges in Wyoming, so students who prefer an intimate learning environment should feel right at home here.
+The student-faculty ratio at the Powell-based school is 12:1 which is better than the national public university average.

-More than 60 associate degree and certificate plans are available at NC, including around 40 Associate of Arts (A.A.) and A.S. plans designed for university transfer.
+More than 60 associate degree and certificate programs are available at NC, including around 40 Associate of Arts (A.A.) and A.S. programs designed for university transfer.
 Certificate programs include some more unique options such as equine riding and archaeological technician.

 Eastern Wyoming College (Torrington)

-Eastern Wyoming College is the smallest community college in Wyoming by enrollment, although not by much.
-The total per-semester enrollment of 1,600 students is split between its main location in Torrington and a second site in Douglas.
+Eastern Wyoming College is one of the smallest community college in Wyoming by enrollment.
+Its total enrollment of nearly 2,000 credit students is divided between its main location in Torrington and a second site in Douglas.

-Close to 40 two-year degree plans -- including A.A., A.S. and Associate of Applied Science (A.A.S.) programs -- and nearly 20 certificates are available at this southeastern Wyoming institution.
-The hottest subjects of study here are welding, agriculture, criminal justice and education, and EWC's programs in cosmetology, veterinary technology and gunsmithing that can't be found at any other two-year school in the state.
+Close to 40 two-year degree programs — including A.A., A.S. and Associate of Applied Science (A.A.S.) programs — and nearly 20 certificate programs are available at this southeastern Wyoming institution.
+The hottest subjects of study here are welding, agriculture, criminal justice and education, and EWC's programs in cosmetology, veterinary technology and gunsmithing can't be found at any other two-year school in the state.

-Students hoping to transfer their credits into programs at the top four-year schools in Wyoming are in luck -- the University of Wyoming, the state's one major public university, provides a broad range of articulation agreements and 2 + 2 degree plans that are designed to facilitate smooth and seamless transfer into a bachelor's degree program once you graduate with your associate degree.
+Students hoping to transfer their credits into programs at the top four-year schools in Wyoming are in luck — the University of Wyoming, the state's one major public university, provides a broad range of articulation agreements and 2 + 2 degree programs that are designed to facilitate smooth and seamless transfer into a bachelor's degree program once you graduate with your associate degree.